Office: Sturm College of Law

 Degree Requirements

 All students must complete 24 or 30 semester hours (to be selected at the time of matriculation into the program) within the approved GTP curriculum.
-Curriculum is applicable to both online and onsite degree options (with the exception of the Low Income Tax Payer Clinic).
+Degree is offered online only.

 Coursework Requirements